yusen-luan/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the attendance marking mechanism behaves.

-**Step 1.** The user executes `attendance s/A0123456X w/1 present` to mark a student present for week 1.
+**Step 1.** The user executes `attendance 1 w/1 present` to mark the first student in the displayed list as present for week 1.

 **Step 2.** The command is parsed by `AddressBookParser`, which identifies it as an attendance command and creates an `AttendanceCommandParser`.

 **Step 3.** `AttendanceCommandParser` parses the arguments:
+- Checks the preamble to determine the format (index, `all` keyword, or student ID with prefix)
+- For index format: Extracts index (`1`) from preamble
+- For `all` format: Detects `all` keyword in preamble
-- Extracts student ID (`A0123456X`) or detects `all` keyword
+- For student ID format: Extracts student ID (`A0123456X`) from `s/` prefix
-- Extracts week number (`1`) and validates it's between 1-13
+- Extracts week number (`1`) from `w/` prefix and validates it's between 1-13
-- Parses attendance status (`present`) into `AttendanceStatus.PRESENT`
+- Parses attendance status (`present`) from after the week parameter into `AttendanceStatus.PRESENT`
 - Creates an `AttendanceCommand` with these parameters

 **Step 4.** When `AttendanceCommand#execute()` is called:
-- Determines if single student or all students should be marked
+- Determines whether to mark by index, by student ID, or all students
+- For marking by index:
+  - Retrieves the filtered person list from `Model`
+  - Gets the student at the specified index
+  - Throws `CommandException` if index is out of bounds
-- For single student:
+- For marking by student ID:
   - Calls `Model#findPersonByStudentId()` to locate the student
   - Throws `CommandException` if student not found
+- For marking all students:
+  - Iterates through all students in address book
+  - Counts number of students updated
+- For each student being marked:
   - Gets current `AttendanceRecord` from the student
   - Calls `AttendanceRecord#markAttendance(week, status)` to get updated record
   - Creates new `Person` object with updated attendance record
   - Calls `Model#setPerson()` to replace old person with updated person
-- For all students:
-  - Iterates through all students in address book
-  - Updates each student's attendance record similarly
-  - Counts number of students updated
 - Returns `CommandResult` with success message

 **Step 5.** The model persists the changes: